 The data in your blog posts ages whether you refresh them or not.

-We scanned 6,751 data claims across 938 SaaS blog posts from 45 domains and asked a simple question: how old is the data these posts are actually citing?
-About a quarter of the posts that make data claims are carrying numbers two or more years out of date.
+We scanned 5,034 data claims across 961 SaaS blog posts from 46 domains and asked a simple question: how old is the data these posts are actually citing?
+One in five of the posts that make data claims are carrying numbers two or more years out of date.
 The share climbs the longer a post sits unmaintained, and the data that ages first is the borrowed statistic you cited from someone else.

 Old Data Accumulates the Longer a Post Sits